HomeBlog Home

 13. Appliance Issues

-Home inspectors will test the functionality of the appliancesHome inspectors examine the appliances within a home to make sure they are in good working order.
+Home inspectors will test the functionality of the appliancesHome inspectors examine the appliances in a home to ensure they are in good working order.

 Here are some of the typical ones an inspector will look over: